NicoloCavalli95horses/KMS-web-testing/02 📚 Literature/Automatic program repair.md

 - **Code synthesis:** using semantic analysis to construct patches.
 The problem of bug repair is converted to constraint solving and program synthesis
 - **Machine learning techniques** that prioritize candidate patches

-> Regardless of how the patches are constructed all the techniques are subject to the ==overfitting problem==: patches could be able to address only the symptom represented by a failing test rather than the true underlying cause of the problem
+> Regardless of how the patches are constructed all the techniques are subject to the [[overfitting]] problem patches could be able to address only the symptom represented by a failing test rather than the true underlying cause of the problem

 ### Limitations